iq0boy/gridsome-portfolio/content/skills/skill10.md

 id: skill10
 title: Security
 shortName: Security
-description: Vulnerability analysis and protection of systems and networks.
+shortDescription: Vulnerability analysis and protection of systems and networks.
 techs:
 ---
+Vulnerability analysis and protection of systems and networks.